Good metadata wildly increases the value of your content.

 The same happens with books.
 The outside of a book carries in information about the actual contents.
-Some can be pretty obvious as a name and a title but often you see the publisher, excerpts and images.
-And then on the back of the book a repetition of some of the information to find it back when the book is put on a shelf between others.
+Some can be pretty obvious as a name and a title, but often you see the publisher, excerpts and images.
+And then on the back of the book, a repetition of some information to find it back when the book is put on a shelf between others.

 Digital images and video

-Also digital images and video files are accompanied by metadata.
-Metdata starts with the file and a file extension that indicates the format.
-But also in the digital image file itself there is metadata.
+Also, digital images and video files are accompanied by metadata.
+Metadata starts with the file and a file extension that indicates the format.
+But also in the digital image file itself, there is metadata.
 This can be a wide range of information like camera brand, type, aperture, GPS information, copyright.
-To make this metadata exchangeable and practical they are standardized.
+To make this metadata exchangeable and practical, they are standardized.
 EXIF is the standard for images.
 Video has metadata bundled up in the container file for the video.